-Relatedness - connecting people to each other and exchanging knowledge, products, and opportunities - is one of the vital keys for ending hunger.
+Connecting people to each other and exchanging knowledge, products, and opportunities in an equitable manner is one of the necessary keys to ending global hunger.

 1 in 7 of us on this planet

 can't get enough food to

 A child dies every 3

 This devastating reality is simply

 Achieving a sustainable interface between local empowerment and global markets is part of my personal commitment to the idea that hunger and abject poverty are not inevitable.

 This site is dedicated to sharing vital facts about hunger and is also the repository of my professional publications about some of the practical tools that can help to make a difference.
 They include: